Chronology of discoveries of water on Mars: Mars Odyssey

 Athabasca Valles showing source of its water, Cerberus Fossae.
 Note streamlined islands which show direction of flow to south.
 Athabasca Valles is in the Elysium quadrangle.

 Close-up of Padus Vallis in the Memnonia quadrangle.

 Channels west of Echus Chasma.
 The fine pattern of branching valleys were probably formed by water moving across the surface.
 Image is in Coprates quadrangle.

 Dendritic channels on mesa of Echus Chasma.
 Image is 20 miles wide.
 Image is in Coprates quadrangle.

 Branching channels on floor of Melas Chasma.
 Image is in Coprates quadrangle.

-Much of the surface of Mars is covered by a thick smooth mantle that is thought to be a mixture of ice and dust.
-This ice-rich mantle, a few yards thick, smooths the land, but in places it displays a bumpy texture, resembling the surface of a basketball.
-The low density of craters on the mantle means it is relatively young.
+Much of the surface of Mars is covered by a thick, smooth mantle that is thought to be a mixture of ice and dust.

 Changes in Mars's orbit and tilt cause significant changes in the distribution of water ice.
-During certain climate periods water vapor leaves polar ice and enters the atmosphere.
+During certain climate periods, water vapor leaves polar ice and enters the atmosphere.
 The water returns to the ground at lower latitudes as deposits of frost or snow mixed generously with dust.
 The atmosphere of Mars contains a great deal of fine dust particles.
 Water vapor condenses on the particles, then they fall down to the ground due to the additional weight of the water coating.
 When ice at the top of the mantling layer returns to the atmosphere, it leaves behind dust, which insulates the remaining ice.

 Dao Vallis begins near a large volcano, called Hadriaca Patera, so it is thought to have received water when hot magma melted huge amounts of ice in the frozen ground.
 The partially circular depressions on the left side of the channel in the image above suggests that groundwater sapping also contributed water.

-In some areas large river valleys begin with a landscape feature called "chaos" or chaotic terrain."
+In some areas, large river valleys begin with a landscape feature called "chaos" or chaotic terrain".
 It is thought that the ground collapsed, as huge amounts of water were suddenly released.
 Examples of chaotic terrain, as imaged by THEMIS, are shown below.

 Blocks in Aram Chaos showing possible source of water.
 The ground collapsed when large amounts of water were released.
 The large blocks probably still contain some water ice.
 Location is Oxia Palus quadrangle.

 Huge canyons in Aureum Chaos.
 Click on image to see the gullies which may have formed from recent flows of water.
 Gullies are rare at this latitude.
 Location is Margaritifer Sinus quadrangle.